 (ARME = Attitude.
 Routine.
 Motivation.
-Emergency plan)
+Escape Plan)

 A good creative process is as individual as artists themselves.
 Creative process is conjuring the invisible world of your dreams into the way you manifest it in doable actions and concrete events.
 Creativity is a little like alchemy - Equal parts fact and fiction, pragmatism and mysticism.

 The four parts of an equally balanced artistic life are: Attitude, Routine, Motivation and Emergency Plan.
 These are the emotional, intellectual and physical alchemies of your creative process.
 "We create the process, the process creates the work" Great work is the outcome of a healthy process.

 Creating a process that works takes time.
 Your process will always be changing and never 'finished', it's in constant flux.
 The only definitive test in a process is whether or not it works for you.